curv3d/curv/ideas/v-rep/Ray_Tracing.rst

 Real-Time Ray-Tracing of Implicit Surfaces on the GPU http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.417.5616&rep=rep1&type=pdf

+Our adaptive marching points algorithm can ray-trace arbitrary implicit surfaces without multiple roots, by sampling the ray at selected points till a root is found.
+Adapting the sampling step size based on a proximity measure and a horizon measure delivers high speed.
+The sign-test can handle any surface without multiple roots.
+The Taylor-test that uses ideas from interval analysis can ray-trace many surfaces with complex roots.
+Overall, a simple algorithm that fits the SIMD architecture of the GPU results in high performance.
+We demonstrate the ray-tracing of algebraic surfaces up to order 50 and non-algebraic surfaces including a Blinn’s blobby with 75 spheres at better than interactive framerates.

 Hybrid V-Rep
 ------------
 Since interval arithmetic is usually slower than sphere tracing, I intend to